5 reasons to be hopeful about the climate – DW – 12/19/2023

 Sustainable investments were a niche endeavor over a decade ago and have "now become a standard model in the finance world," according to the report.

-The threat of climate litigation against companies is heating up too.
-Businesses and investors are increasingly responding not only to societal pressure for change but recognizing the growing risk climate change poses to their wealth.
+The threat of climate litigation against companies is heating up, too.
+Businesses and investors are increasingly responding to societal pressure for change and recognizing the growing risk climate change poses to their wealth.

-The authors also noted the risk of investing in fossil fuels that could potentially no longer be burned or in infrastructure that may soon become defunct as making banks more reluctant to finance new coal power plants.
+The authors also noted that the risk of investing in fossil fuels that could potentially no longer be burned or in infrastructure that may soon become defunct is making banks more reluctant to finance new coal power plants.

 Many companies are now publishing their climate risks partly on their own initiative or because of new laws.
 Of the 500 largest US companies listed by credit rating agency Standard & Poor's, more than 70% also disclose their emissions.

 Still, according to the authors, oil and gas-based business models remain very lucrative and still dominate the market.
 Business models are shifting, but too slowly.
-Often corporate lobbying is hampering climate action.
+Corporate lobbying is often hampering climate action.

 Energy systems are transforming